 - have a compliant grievance procedure in place;

-- investigate claims fairly to avoid victimisation claims; and
+- investigate claims fairly to avoid victimisation claims, and

-- depending on what stage of the procedure you are at and the business’ exposure to risk, it may be both practical and commercial to come to a mutual settlement agreement to protect the business from future claims.
+- depending on what stage of the procedure you are at and the business’s exposure to risk, it may be both practical and commercial to come to a mutual settlement agreement to protect the business from future claims.

 Note: This is not legal advice; it provides information of general interest about current legal issues.